gscanlon21/a-workout-a-day/README.md

 - Horizontal Pull
 - Vertical Pull
 - Hip Hinge
-- Knee Flextion
+- Knee Flexion
 - Squat
 - Lunge
 - Rotation/Anti-Rotation

 The functional movements worked are determined from the user's workout split.
 Each day in the workout split is associated with different functional movements, providing an even frequency to each movement.

-If the user is new to fitness, the functional movements is all they see.
-Otherwise, additional exercises are choosen that target each of the muscles determined by the user's workout split.
+If the user is new to fitness, the functional movements are all they see.
+Otherwise, additional exercises are chosen that target each of the muscles determined by the user's workout split.
 Each day in the workout split is associated with different muscle groups, providing an even frequency to each muscle group.
-The exercises choosen do not work any functional movements, meaning that they are accessory exercises.
+The exercises chosen do not work any functional movements, meaning that they are accessory exercises.
 The accessory exercises that work unique muscle groups that the functional movement exercises have not worked are included in the main section, the rest are saved for later.

 #### Adjunct

-The first exercise in the adjunct section is always a pylometric.
+The first exercise in the adjunct section is always a plyometric.
 This is to get the heart rate back up and the blood flowing again if the user's heart rate drops after completing the main section, and to boost muscle power.

 The saved accessory exercises that work duplicate muscle groups as the functional movements are now shown here.
-The goal of including these is too push the user's large muscles to failure.
-These accessory exercises are worked at a lwoer,weight, higher duration, intensity.
+The goal of including these exercises is to push the user's large muscles to failure.
+These accessory exercises are worked at a lower, weight, higher duration, intensity.

-### Cooldowns
+### Cooldown

 Cooldown exercises are all static exercises.
-These exercises are choosen from the current day's muscle groups.
-The gaol of the cooldown exercises are to stretch the strengthened muscles--easing recovery time.
+These exercises are chosen from the current day's muscle groups.
+The goal of the cooldown exercises are to stretch the strengthened muscles--easing recovery time.
 Most of the cooldown exercises are yoga poses, which also provide isometric strengthening and open the body up to new movements.

 ## Why a Newsletter?

-Other fitness apps also require users to initate the process every day.
-They have to keep track of how often they need to workout and go seek out the workout in the app instead of the workout coming to them.
+Other fitness apps also require users to initiate the process every day.
+They have to keep track of how often they need to work out and go seek out the workout in the app instead of the workout coming to them.
 While reminder notifications or emails may be used.
 I often find that app notifications or email reminders are too easy to swipe away or disable.
-When a notification appears at 10am but you're not free until 6pm, then the notification becomes useless and annoying--you swipe away the notification after reading it and when 6pm rolls around you forget you're supossed to workout.
+When a notification appears at 10am, but you're not free until 6pm, then the notification becomes useless and annoying--you swipe away the notification after reading it and when 6pm rolls around you forget you're supposed to work out.
 By including the workout in the reminder, the email becomes more useful and less likely to be ignored/deleted.
 At least, that's the idea :).
-Finer Fettle allows users to customize when they want to recieve the workout emails.
+Finer Fettle allows users to customize when they want to receive the workout emails.
 Also, users can use their email client's features to remind them later, or pin the workout, so that it's always there the next time they check their email.
-Unlike app notifications which disappear forever when swiped away.
+Unlike app notifications, which disappear forever when swiped away.

 Finer Fettle is geared towards new-to-fitness users or users who aren't as inclined to optimize their workout to 100%.
 More experienced lifters may benefit more from an alternative that provides additional metrics and exercises.